GREAT-WHU/RoadLib/README.md

 make -j8
 ```

+* This project has been tested on **Windows 10** and **Ubuntu 20.04 (WSL2)**.
+If you have any trouble building the project, please raise an issue.

 ## Inference model (road marking segmentation)

 We provide an pretrained pytorch [model](https://whueducn-my.sharepoint.com/:f:/g/personal/2015301610143_whu_edu_cn/EjnKWS_nn5dFtfaKRkCwpTUBrgHChZW7jAMK3yzIXQ1H8Q?e=Dy4uyf) for road marking segmentation.
-The model is based on the Segformer implementation of MMSegmentation.
+The model is based on the Segformer implementation of [MMSegmentation](https://github.com/open-mmlab/mmsegmentation).
 We use the apolloscape dataset and our self-made dataset (around 500 images) collected in Wuhan City to train the model, which works fine in the road environments of Wuhan.

 To test the model, MMSegmentation is needed.
-After the installation, put "segformer_whu.py" to the "configs/segformer" folder of the MMSegmentation project.
+After the installation, put [segformer_whu.py](scripts/segformer_whu.py) to the "configs/segformer" folder of the MMSegmentation project.

 See
 ```Bash